DandelionFs/CodeLib/readme.md

 ## PREFACE
 > Talk is cheap.
-Show me the code.
+Show me the code.   -- Linus Torvalds
-> Said By Linus Torvalds

 Hello, I'm a student in IMU.
 This is a self-using code lib, which displays data(knowledge) and mind i've seen or used towards code.
 I wanna use it lightly everywhere I worked(so other name called blog! \^_\^).